api-platform/docs/core/filters.md

 ### Overriding extraction of properties from the request

 You can change the way the filter parameters are extracted from the request.
-This can be done by extending the parent filter class and overriding the `extractProperties(\Symfony\Component\HttpFoundation\Request $request)` method.
+This can be done by overriding the `extractProperties(\Symfony\Component\HttpFoundation\Request $request)` method.

 In the following example, we will completely change the syntax of the order filter to be the following: `?filter[order][property]`

 ```php
 // src/AppBundle/Filter/CustomOrderFilter.php